s-pace/docs-6/docs/connectors/bigquery/select.md

     </tr>
     <tr>
       <td>Limit</td>
       <td>This input field determines the maximum number of rows to return.
-The default limit is 50000 and capped at a maximum of 50000 rows</td>
+The default limit is 50000 and this can be left blank for the entire result set to return.
+To retrieve all rows, you will need to use the <a href = '/connectors/bigquery/get-query-result-action.md'>get query result action to retrieve more rows</a> </td>
     </tr>
     <tr>
       <td>Offset</td>